Francis Boyle

-Francis Anthony Boyle (born March 25, 1950) is a human rights lawyer and professor of international law at the University of Illinois College of Law.
-He has served as counsel for Bosnia and Herzegovina and has supported the rights of Palestinians and indigenous peoples.
+Francis Anthony Boyle (March 25, 1950 – January 30, 2025) was an American human rights lawyer and professor of international law at the University of Illinois College of Law.
+He served as counsel for Bosnia and Herzegovina and supported the rights of Palestinians and indigenous peoples.

 Early life, education and practice

-Boyle was born Irish and doesn't consider himself to be a "White North American".
-He received a Bachelor of Arts in political science from the University of Chicago in 1971.
-He earned a Juris Doctor from Harvard Law School in 1976 and Master of Arts and Doctor of Philosophy in political science from Harvard University in 1983.
+Boyle was born in Chicago, Illinois, on March 25, 1950.
+He stated that he "was born Irish", and did not consider himself to be a "White North American".
+Boyle received a Bachelor of Arts in political science from the University of Chicago in 1971.
+He earned a Juris Doctor from Harvard Law School, magna cum laude in 1976 and Master of Arts and Doctor of Philosophy in political science from Harvard University in 1983.
 Boyle practiced tax and international tax law with Bingham, Dana & Gould.

 Background and legal work

-Boyle serves as counsel to Bosnia and Herzegovina and to the Provisional Government of the Palestinian Authority.
-He also represents two associations of citizens within Bosnia and was involved in developing the indictment against Slobodan Milošević for genocide, crimes against humanity, and war crimes in Bosnia and Herzegovina.
+Boyle served as counsel to Bosnia and Herzegovina and to the Provisional Government of the Palestinian Authority.
+He also represented two associations of citizens within Bosnia and was involved in developing the indictment against Slobodan Milošević for genocide, crimes against humanity, and war crimes in Bosnia and Herzegovina.
 Over his career, he has represented national and international bodies including the Blackfoot Nation (Canada), the Nation of Hawaii, and the Lakota Nation, as well as numerous individual death penalty and human rights cases.
 He has advised numerous international bodies in the areas of human rights, war crimes and genocide, nuclear policy, and bio-warfare.
-From 1991-92, Boyle served as Legal Advisor to the Palestinian Delegation to the Middle East Peace Negotiations.
+From 1991 to 1992, Boyle served as Legal Advisor to the Palestinian Delegation to the Middle East Peace Negotiations.

-He served on the board of directors of Amnesty International, as a consultant to the American Friends Service Committee, and on the Advisory Board for the Council for Responsible Genetics.
+He served on the board of directors of Amnesty International, as a consultant to the American Friends Service Committee, and on the advisory board for the Council for Responsible Genetics.
 He drafted the US domestic implementing legislation for the Biological Weapons Convention, known as the Biological Weapons Anti-Terrorism Act of 1989, that was approved unanimously by both Houses of the US Congress and signed into law by President George H.W.
 Bush.
-He served as an adviser to the Palestine Liberation Organization (PLO) between 1987-89 and 1991-93.
+He served as an adviser to the Palestine Liberation Organization (PLO) between 1987–89 and 1991–93.